zhaohuajing/contact_graspnet_ros2/README.md

 This package provides a ROS 2 service–client wrapper around **Contact-GraspNet**, using a `subprocess` call inside the ROS 2 server to run grasp inference in a Docker container.

 This design allows us to:
-- Keep ROS 2 running on the host system (e.g., Python 3.12, CUDA 12.2).
+- Keep ROS 2 running on the host system (e.g., Ubuntu 24.04, Python 3.12, CUDA 12.2).
-- Execute Contact-GraspNet inference in a controlled environment (Docker with Python 3.9, CUDA 11.8).
+- Execute Contact-GraspNet inference in a controlled environment (Docker with Ubuntu 22.04 Python 3.9, CUDA 11.8).
 - Cleanly return grasp results (`pred_grasps_cam`, `scores`, `contact_pts`) to the ROS 2 ecosystem.

 The same approach can be extended to other grasp planners or perception algorithms (e.g., **UnseenObjectClustering**) running in Docker or conda environments.